amyhupe/amyhupe.co.uk/src/articles/2019-04-23-communicating-inclusively-beyond-products-services-users.md

 Some people will always be challenging.
 They’ll anger and provoke us and when they do we’ll want to cast aside these principles and retaliate.
 And sometimes we probably will.

 But resisting the urge when we can is a better decision in the long run.
-We must focus on how inclusive communication benefits the community, and not the individual who’s in our face at that particular moment in time.
+It's about focusing on how inclusive communication benefits the community, and not the individual who’s in our face at that particular moment in time.

 When we're pushed, it's a choice between what we want now and what we want most.